 - Pasta, spaghetti, lasagna etc

-- Rice and rice flours (with the exception of Resistant Starch Rice on occasions)
+- Rice and rice flours (with the exception of Resistant Starch Rice on special occasions)